Budget 2024: One-off measure to ‘benefit those most in need’

 Last year, three electricity credits worth €200 each were announced on budget day, along with a double payment of child benefit, seen as a universal measure.

-The spending minister, who alongside Minister for Finance Michael McGrath will meet with the committee on Budgetary oversight on Wednesday evening, will use his appearance to again signal that the one-off measures in this budget will be smaller than last year.
+The spending minister will use his appearance to again signal that the one-off measures in this budget will be smaller than last year.

 “These measures will be temporary in nature, limited and of a smaller proportion than that in the Budget last year, when prices were at their highest,” he will say.